 Custom Insert Molding Service

-Ruitai provides you with custom insert molding service from prototyping to high-volume production up to 10000+ pieces.
+Ruitai provides you with custom insert molding services from prototyping to high-volume production up to 10,000+ pieces.

 Typically, we use aluminum for rapid tooling to create custom parts.
-The shortest time we need on finishing one molding project is around half a month.
+The shortest time we need to finish one molding project is around half a month.

 Not only can we make plastic moldings, but we can also create metal insert prototypes through CNC machining and sheet metal fabrication.